-TRAILERING PACKAGE An optional Heavy-Duty Trailering Equipment Package is available for a wide variety of Chevrolet models (and is standard on some Silverado models).
+TRAILERING PACKAGE An optional Heavy-Duty Trailering Equipment Package is available for a wide variety of Chevrolet models.
 The Z82 Package includes a trailer hitch platform and may include other trailering equipment.

-TRAILER SWAY CONTROL Working in conjunction with the StabiliTrak® Electronic Stability Control System and integrated trailer brake controller (if equipped), the Trailer Sway Control feature on Silverado (single rear wheel models only), Suburban and Tahoe senses trailer sway and automatically applies the vehicle and trailer brakes and reduces engine power, if necessary, to help you get back on track.
+TRAILER SWAY CONTROL Working in conjunction with the StabiliTrak® Electronic Stability Control System and integrated trailer brake controller (if equipped), the Trailer Sway Control feature on Silverado, Suburban and Tahoe senses trailer sway and automatically applies the vehicle and trailer brakes and reduces engine power, if necessary, to help you get back on track.

-HILL START ASSIST On inclines greater than a 5% grade, Hill Start Assist on Silverado (single rear wheel models only), Suburban, Tahoe, Traverse and Equinox automatically engages to hold the vehicle stationary for about a second, allowing the driver time to press the accelerator before the vehicle can roll backward.
+HILL START ASSIST On inclines greater than a 5% grade, Hill Start Assist on Silverado, Suburban, Tahoe, Traverse and Equinox automatically engages to hold the vehicle stationary for about a second, allowing the driver time to press the accelerator before the vehicle can roll backward.
 It can be extremely helpful when you're stopped on a steep grade with a vehicle two feet from your rear bumper.
 The available integrated trailer brake controller will also assist with this feature and apply the trailer brakes.

-STABILITRAK ELECTRONIC STABILITY CONTROL StabiliTrak, standard on single rear wheel models, improves vehicle stability, particularly during emergency maneuvers.
+STABILITRAK ELECTRONIC STABILITY CONTROL StabiliTrak helps improve vehicle stability, particularly during emergency maneuvers.
 The StabiliTrak control module compares your steering input with the vehicle's actual response and then, if necessary, makes small, individual brake and engine torque applications to enhance control and help you keep on track.
 StabiliTrak automatically intervenes when it senses loss of lateral traction.

-INTEGRATED TRAILER BRAKE CONTROLLER This is optional on Silverado, Suburban and Tahoe.
-Completely integrated within the electrical system, antilock braking system and StabiliTrak (on SRW models), it allows your trailer's brakes to operate simultaneously with the vehicle's brakes.
+INTEGRATED TRAILER BRAKE CONTROLLER This is optional on Silverado, Colorado, Suburban and Tahoe.
+Completely integrated within the electrical system, antilock braking system and StabiliTrak, it allows your trailer's brakes to operate simultaneously with the vehicle's brakes.

-REAR VISION CAMERA This available feature is designed to allow the driver to use the navigation radio screen (if equipped) or the rearview mirror to see certain stationary obstacles located behind the vehicle when traveling in reverse at low speeds.
+REAR VISION CAMERA This available feature is designed to allow the driver to use the radio screen (if equipped) or the rearview mirror to see certain stationary obstacles located behind the vehicle when traveling in reverse at low speeds.
+This feature is especially helpful when backing up to hitch your trailer.